fdeheeger/nb_config_manager/README.md

 # nb_config_manager
-contains the custom config manager being used to simplify the deployment of continuum notebook extensions
+Package for using an EnvironmentConfigManager able to read not only the user config space (config_dir) but also the environment space.